Molo Plaza

 Molo Plaza is an urban park and town square located in the district of Molo in Iloilo City, Philippines.
 It is one of the six district plazas in Iloilo City.

 The plaza features statues of Greek goddesses and the monument of Maria Clara.
 A fountain was also installed to break the monotony of the artworks during the rehabilitation in August 2022.

-Molo Plaza was built in the 1920s as the center of the then-municipality of Molo.
+Molo Plaza was constructed in the 1920s as the town square of the then-independent municipality of Molo.
+Under the 1939 Code of Ordinances of the City of Iloilo, the park was officially designated as Plaza Melliza.
 It is surrounded by popular landmarks such as Molo Mansion and St. Anne Parish Church, also known as Molo Church.